-The Big Athelstan Dig is a unique professionally led opportunity to dig through Malmesbury's history at test sites across the centre of town, and to see the excavations taking place, finds recovered and the start of expert interpretation.
+The Big Athelstan Dig is a unique professionally led opportunity to dig through Malmesbury's history at test sites across the centre of town.
+We've seen the excavations taking place, finds recovered and the start of expert interpretation.

 The Athelstan 1100 Big Dig Project – ‘Malmesbury’s Big Athelstan Dig’ - has been awarded a grant of £14,540 by the National Lottery Heritage Fund, which was made possible by National Lottery players.
-It will be used to support the professional involvement of Cotswold Archaeology in planning, organising and delivering the project, the excavation of test pits in and around the town on Saturday and Sunday July 6 and 7, and the reporting that will follow.
+It is being used to support the professional involvement of Cotswold Archaeology in planning, organising and delivering the project, the excavation of the test pits that took place in and around the town on Saturday and Sunday July 6 and 7 2024, and the reporting that will follow.
 Cotswold Archaeology are also providing generous matched professional staff resource and support to the project.

-With Cotswold Archaeology we are aiming to enable people of all ages, including local primary and secondary students, to learn about being archaeologists and taking part in real excavations, finds recording and cleaning.
-The weekend Big Dig Trail will enable visitors and people from the wider community to see what is going on and learn more about how archaeology works.
-The finds will be on view after each day’s excavating and a report will be produced to explain what was found to all.
+With Cotswold Archaeology we are enabling people of all ages, including local primary and secondary students, to learn about being archaeologists and taking part in real excavations, finds recording and cleaning.
+The weekend Big Dig Trail enabled visitors and people from the wider community to see what is going on and learn more about how archaeology works.
+The finds were on view after each day’s excavating and a report is being produced to explain what was found to all.

 On behalf of Athelstan 1100 and Malmesbury Town Team we would like to thank the National Heritage Lottery Fund and National Lottery players for this grant and Cotswold Archaeology for their direct support.
 We are confident our Big Dig project project will be engaging and will help raise the profile of archaeology and Malmesbury’s important history to a much wider audience.